 Two sides of this triangle are given (vasteroid and vimpact).
 None of the angles are known.
 The third side (vearth) can be determined from basic knowledge.
 The average speed of the Earth is the distance covered in one orbit (the circumference) divided by the time it takes to complete that orbit (one year).
 We could do this on a hand held calculator…

-or use an online calculator (which knows the average earth-sun distance with more precision)…
+or use an online calculator that knows the Earth-Sun distance…

 We now have three sides of a triangle and can find the desired angle using the law of cosines.

 a2 = b2 + c2 − 2bc cos A